Dhurandhar Trailer breakdown Skip to main content

 1. Not Just another Spy Movie: The Lyari Connection

 Unlike the high-flying adventures we are used to, Dhurandhar takes us into the narrow, dangerous lanes of Lyari, Karachi.
-The film is marketed as being based on "incredible true events," focusing on the "Unknown Men"—the mysterious operatives credited with eliminating hostile targets on foreign soil.
+The film is marketed as being based on "incredible true events," focusing on the "Unknown Men".
+The mysterious operatives credited with eliminating hostile targets on foreign soil.

 The story seems to blend the real-life gang wars of Karachi with high-stakes espionage.
 It suggests that Indian intelligence assets infiltrated these local conflicts to dismantle terror networks from the inside.